lcnvdl/bilderhic/README.md

-# node-build
+# bilderhic
-NodeBuild is a simple integration tool
+Bilderhic is a smart and simple build tool